sc420/pygame-rl/README.md

 ## Installation

-### Requirements
+## Requirements

 - [Python 3.6](https://www.continuum.io/)

-Run the following to install all the dependencies locally.
+## Getting Started

+1. Clone the repository.
+2. Open a command line and change the working directory to the cloned directory.
+3. Install the package in [editable](https://pip.pypa.io/en/stable/reference/pip_install/#editable-installs) mode because this package is not intended to be published.
 ```shell
 pip install -e .
 ```